-NORWALK, Conn. — HomeServe USA (HomeServe), a leading provider of home emergency repair service plans, today announced findings from a new online survey conducted on their behalf by Harris Poll in December 2014 among 2,022 U.S. adults ages 18 and older on how American homeowners are budgeting for 2015.
+NORWALK, Conn. — HomeServe USA (HomeServe), a leading provider of home emergency repair service plans, today announced findings from a new online survey conducted on their behalf by Harris Poll in December 2014 among 2,022 U.S. adults ages 18 and older on how American homeowners are budgeting for 2015 along with the reports on garage door repair services in abbotsford bc.
 Only 32 percent of homeowners report that they currently budget for all their expenses and stick to it, while 38 percent keep a budget but do not always stick to it.
 30 percent report they have no budget at all.

 “While everyday expenses such as utility bills are top of mind with homeowners, a hidden danger to their budgets can be the cost of unanticipated home repairs, such as a heating system breakdown or water line break”

 When it comes to home-related expenses, homeowners are crossing their fingers that nothing goes wrong this year: the survey found that only 40 percent of homeowners are budgeting for home maintenance expenses and even fewer (38 percent) are accounting for home repairs in their budgets.
 In addition, more than one-third (35 percent) of homeowners would not have enough money saved or are not sure if they have enough money saved to replace their heating system if it were to break down this winter.

 The survey also found that most homeowners aren’t worried about a major home repair in 2015 with 59 percent indicating they are not at all or not very concerned.
 So it comes as no surprise that 40 percent of homeowners gave equal weight to budgeting for a vacation, a more discretionary expense, as they did for home maintenance in 2015.